-Task 3 - Water Resources Assessment
+Task 2 - Water Resources Assessment

-A hydrological study should be conducted aimed at updating and refining the existing hydrology of the sub-basins upstream of the proposed dams.
-This should involve deterministic approaches based on readily available hydrometric and meteorological data and existing and future land use and water requirements in the catchment.
-The objective of this task is to simulate long-term inflow sequences into the respective dams to inform the yield analysis as well as subsequent economic analyses and the optimisation of operating rules.
+A hydrological study should be conducted aimed at defining the existing hydrology of the sub-basins upstream of the proposed dams.
+This should involve deterministic approaches based on available and collected hydrometric and meteorological data.
+It should also include existing and future land use and water requirements in the catchment based on the work carried out as part of Component 1.

+The objective of this task is to simulate long-term inflow into the dam to inform the yield analysis as well as subsequent economic analyses and the optimisation of operating rules.
 Climate change, land use and water use scenarios should also be considered.
 A yield analysis should be conducted to confirm the size (storage volume) of the dam, which would be required to meet all of the demands on the dam at an acceptable level of assurance.
-A first order environmental flow determination also needs to be undertaken for the rivers downstream of the dams.
+A first order environmental flow determination also needs to be undertaken for the rivers downstream of the dam.

-Task 4 - Sedimentation
+Task 3 - Sedimentation

-The Consultant shall review previous sedimentation studies and use empirical and/or deterministic approaches to estimate the sediment load into the dams and the associated loss in storage volume over the next 100 years, taking into account existing and future land use characteristics in the catchments upstream.
+The Consultant shall use empirical and/or deterministic approaches to estimate the sediment load into the dam and the associated loss in storage volume over the next 100 years, taking into account existing and future land use characteristics in the catchments upstream.
 Grab samples of sediment need to be collected in order to supplement the limited data which is currently available.

-Task 5 - Geotechnical Investigations
+Task 4 - Geotechnical Investigations

-The Consultant shall review the available geotechnical information in the existing feasibility studies and conduct additional investigations to enable the optimisation and costing of the dam types.
-The investigation which will have to be completed to feasibility level at the dam sites and quarry areas include sufficient foundation investigation, construction material, investigation, geotechnical investigation and specific investigations for the related facilities (access roads, construction village etc.).
+The Consultant shall conduct investigations to enable the optimisation and costing of the dam types.
+The investigation which will have to be completed to feasibility level at the dam site and quarry areas include sufficient foundation investigation, construction material, investigation, geotechnical investigation and specific investigations for the related facilities (access roads, construction village etc.).

-The Consultant's investigations and testing, together with results of previous geotechnical investigations, must be sufficient to enable detailed design of the dams, foundation treatment, and appurtenant structures.
-The studies shall enable an accurate definition of site geology and provide information on rock lithology, depth and degree of weathering, structural geology and groundwater.
-They shall outline the limits of potentially unstable rock.
+The Consultant's investigations and testing must be sufficient to enable detailed design of the dam, foundation treatment, and appurtenant structures.
+The study shall enable an accurate definition of site geology and provide information on rock lithology, depth and degree of weathering, structural geology and groundwater.
+It shall outline the limits of potentially unstable rock.
 The Consultant shall provide engineering parameters for quantifying strength, deformability and permeability of the foundations.
 Sources of construction material shall be studied, together with laboratory testing and determinations of their durability and physical properties.
 The Consultant shall study the groutability of the bedrock foundations for use in a grout curtain and consolidation grouting designs.
 The Consultant shall also be responsible to review and confirm the suitability and availability of rockfill material (if applicable) and proving of quarry sites for material suitable for use as concrete aggregates.